scott-wyatt/merklie/README.md

 4. Hash that value and continue the process until you’ve gone through each item in the proof array.
 5. The final hash value should equal the merkleRoot value if the proof is valid, otherwise the proof is invalid.

+### dehydrate(toString)
+Returns a dehydrated version (from buffers to hashes) of the leaves to JSON.
+If toString is set to true, it will stringify the result

+### rehydrate(dehydratedLeaves)
+Returns a boolean if the operation was successful and rebuilds the hash tree from the dehydrated leaves.

+### reHash(value, noHash)
+Returns the hash of a given document.

 ## Common Usage

 ### Creating a tree and generating the proofs